SFULibrary/islandora_doi_framework/README.md

 ## Assigning DOIs to lists of objects

-This module provides a Drush command to assign DOIs to a list of objects identified in an input file.
+This module provides a Drush command to assign DOIs to a list of objects identified in a PID file.
 The PID file is a simple list of object PIDS, one PID per line, like this:

 ```
 islandora:23